MarkosKon/already-styled-components/README.md

 # Already styled-components

 > A collection of some regularly used and moderately customizable components styled with [styled-components](https://github.com/styled-components/styled-components).
-Also uses [fortawesome](https://github.com/FortAwesome/react-fontawesome) for some default fontawesome icons and [onecolor](https://github.com/One-com/one-color) for color shades.
-> Because the package is heavy on dependencies better use it only if you already use styled-components and fortawesome in your project to avoid huge file sizes.
+Depends on [onecolor](https://github.com/One-com/one-color) for color shades and contains inline svg from [fontawesome](https://fontawesome.com/).
 ## Install

 `npm i already-styled-components`